Information & Links

 Established in 2008 with input from faculty and academic librarians and now used by hundreds of thousands of students, Business Expert Press publishes concise, practical treatments of the topics taught in MBA programs.
 Our born-digital books are written by professors who translate real-life business experiences into teaching tools, and serve as curriculum-oriented, cost-effective alternatives to high-priced textbooks.
 Unencumbered by DRM, they can be used easily and without limitation by the academic community.

-BEP 2014 Digital Library: 100 new ebooks, expanding BEP’s coverage of economics and finance, plus new industry profiles
+BEP 2014 Digital Library: 100 titles, expanding BEP’s coverage of economics and finance, plus new industry profiles

 BEP Digital Archive: 235 ebooks, including work from academic thought leaders such as Robert Baron, Mason Carpenter, Tamer Cavusgil, Michael Czinkota, Kees de Kluyver, Debie DuFrene, Bill Killingsworth, Carol Lehman, Vijay Sathe, Mary Gentile, Robert Sroufe, Steve Melnyk, and Don Stacks